re1/fh-cd/docs/03/03_Reichl_Markus.md

 Sign up for [SonarCloud](https://sonarcloud.io/) using your GitHub account and create a new project for the repository.
 Public projects should already start to analyze on new commits.

-To configure automatic analysis of the project, a `sonar-project.properties` file can be added to the root directory of the project.
+To configure manual analysis of the project, a `sonar-project.properties` file can be added to the root directory of the project.
 The file requires at least the following properties:

 ```properties
 sonar.projectKey=<project name>
 sonar.organization=<organization or username>
 ```

+Make sure to also disable automatic analysis in the SonarCloud settings.

 ### Adding SonarCloud to the GitHub Actions workflow